-Also new is the control concept: Porsche Advanced Cockpit.
-The centre console with Direct Touch Control has a surface in glass look featuring touch-sensitive buttons for direct access to the most important functions.
-In between: the compact gear selector.
-A high-resolution 12-inch touchscreen display is integrated into the dashboard.
-In conjunction with the standard four-zone automatic climate control, the passengers in the rear also have a touchscreen display of their own.
+In conjunction with optional four-zone automatic climate control and individual power seats in the rear, the rear passengers also have a touchscreen display of their own.
 Two high-resolution screens, one to the right and one to left of the rev counter, display virtual instruments, maps and a range of other information.

 Above all, though, there is plenty of space and comfort.
-Not so typical of a sports car.
-Absolutely typical of the new Panamera.
+Front and rear.
+Not so typical of a sports car?
+Absolutely typical of the